 - Speaking (41-57 minutes)

 1. The reading section of the TOEFL is comprised of three, four, or five academic texts to read, and then comprehension questions pertaining to those academic texts.
 Read the instructions for this section very carefully.
 Know how many academic texts and how many questions, and the total time allotted for the test in order to ensure enough time to answer all of the questions.

-3. The oral section of the TOEFL allots 20 minutes to complete six tasks.
+3. The speaking section of the TOEFL allots 17 minutes to complete six tasks.
 Orally express an opinion on two familiar topics, and give four speeches on topics from the reading and listening sections of the TOEFL.